graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

 - **`pgConfig`**: An object or string that will be passed to the [`pg`][] library and used to connect to a PostgreSQL backend.
-If you already have a pool client or a pool instance, when using this function you may instead pass that pool client or `pg-pool` instance directly instead of a config.
+If you already have a pool client or a pool instance, when using this function you may pass that pool client or `pg-pool` instance directly instead of a config.
 - **`schemaName`**: A string which specifies the PostgreSQL schema that PostGraphile will use to create a GraphQL schema.
 The default schema is the `public` schema.
 May be an array for multiple schemas.